-A pocket holster is a holster designed tocarry a concealed firearm in the pocket of an article of clothing.
+A pocket holster is a holster designed to carry a concealed firearm in the pocket of an article of clothing.
 Holsters are generally designed to offer protection to the handgun, secure its retention and provide ready access to it.
-View this guide to pocket carry.
+Is pocket carry right for you?

 A shoulder holster consists of straps connected in a manner similar to a backpack, with the actual holster mounted to a strap on the right or left side.
 Normally, the straps cross over on shoulders and back and the gun can generally be placed over the chest or under the armpit, depending on the design.
 Shoulder holsters distribute the weight across the shoulders instead of directly on the belt.
 This is to provide better comfort than a traditional holster.